vechain/vechain-docs/blockchain-a-crash-course/the-evolution-of-the-internet.md

 ---
-description: The evolution from Web1 to Web3: A paradigm shift in internet technology.
+description: The evolution from Web1 to Web3, a paradigm shift in internet technology.
 ---

 # The evolution of the internet